venkatesh0349/paytm/README.md

 # paytm
-i am investing my money in paytm
+i am investing my money in paytm.
+I get lots of discount in paytm.